bhisaac/5eFP/5eFP-SRD.md

 - An unconscious creature is incapacitated (see the condition), can’t move or speak, and is unaware of its surroundings.
 - The creature drops whatever it’s holding and falls prone.
-- The creature automatically fails Strength and Dexterity saving throws.
+- The creature automatically fails STR and DEX checks.
 - Attack rolls against the creature have advantage.
-- Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.
+- Any attack that hits the creature is a critical hit if the attacker is within 1 square of the creature.

 ---